-THE analysis of the electrocardiographic signal (ECG) provides a noninvasive and inexpensive technique to analyze the heart function for different cardiac conditions.
-In the last decades, the computerized analysis of the ECG became a well-established practice, and many improvements were achieved to aid cardiologists in the task of analyzing long-term ECG recordings.
-One important analysis performed in the ECG is the classification of heartbeats, which is important for the study of arrhythmias.
-Arrhythmias are understood as any disturbance in the rate, regularity, site of origin or conduction
+T HE ANALYSIS of the ECG signal provides a noninvasive and inexpensive technique to analyze the heart function for different cardiac conditions.
+In the past decades, the computerized analysis of the ECG became a well-established practice, and many improvements were achieved to aid cardiologists in the task of analyzing long-term ECG recordings.
+One